todokr/zugen/readme.md

 ## Documents to be generated

-These screenshots are generated in [the example Scala project](https://github.com/todokr/zugen/tree/trunk/src/sbt-test/sbt-zugen/application).
+These following screenshots are generated in [the example Scala project](https://github.com/todokr/zugen/tree/trunk/src/sbt-test/sbt-zugen/application).

 ### Domain object table